dibanezmal/BACDUPWEB/README.md

 You can see how table or circos change in real time depending if, for example, we include pseudogenes, number of duplicates, or the strand.

+Another option of the bacdupweb app is an orange button on the top right side of the screen where you can link to a Genbank complete information.

 ## THE TFM DOC OF BACDUPWEB

 You can read or download the pdf memory of the TFM in the BACDUPWEB/TFM_PDF/ folder.

 ## ALL THE DATA IN THIS REPOSITORY